ryanwi/rails-on-docker/README.md

 ![Ruby](https://github.com/ryanwi/rails-on-docker/workflows/Ruby/badge.svg)

-This app demonstrates Rails 6 with PostgreSQL and Webpacker, all running in Docker.
+This app demonstrates Rails 6 with PostgreSQL and Webpack (with jsbundling-rails), all running in Docker.

 **NOTE:** [There is also an example Rails 7 application working in Docker without Webpack or node.js](https://github.com/ryanwi/rails7-on-docker)